Plainville Pruning Services

 Municipal Tree Protection Ordinances & Professional Standards in Plainville

-Plainville enforces tree protection ordinances that set permit thresholds for both private (6-8 inches DBH) and public trees, with special designations for heritage or landmark specimens.
+Plainville enforces tree protection ordinances for both public and private property, with permit thresholds at 6-8 inches DBH and special protections for heritage or landmark trees.
 Applications are reviewed by the Building Department and may require coordination with utility companies for line clearance.
-Emergency protocols are in place for storm damage, and public notification is required for significant public tree work.
-Violations are subject to correction procedures, with defined timeframes and appeal processes.
-The town maintains a GIS tree inventory for management and compliance.
-Professional liability insurance is mandatory, with a 1M minimum for general liability and workers compensation.
-Bonding is required for municipal contracts, and consulting arborists must carry professional liability coverage.
+Emergency protocols exist for storm damage, and public notification is required for significant public tree work.
+Violations are subject to correction orders and possible penalties.
+Professional liability insurance (1M minimum), workers compensation, and bonding are required for municipal contracts.
+For ordinance details and application procedures:

 Plainville Building Department